Richard Wright (author): Move to France, later life and death

-Wright's last display of explosive energy occurred on November 8, 1960, in his polemical lecture, "The Situation of the Black Artist and Intellectual in the United States," delivered to students and members of the American Church in Paris.
+Wright's last display of explosive energy occurred on November 8, 1960, in his polemical lecture "The Situation of the Black Artist and Intellectual in the United States", delivered to students and members of the American Church in Paris.
 He argued that American society reduced the most militant members of the black community to slaves whenever they wanted to question the racial status quo.
-He offered as proof the subversive attacks of the Communists against Native Son and the quarrels which James Baldwin and other authors sought with him.
+He offered as proof the subversive attacks of the Communists against Native Son and the quarrels that James Baldwin and other authors sought with him.
 On November 26, 1960, Wright talked enthusiastically with Langston Hughes about his work Daddy Goodness and gave him the manuscript.

-Wright died in Paris on November 28, 1960, at the age of 52.
+On November 28, 1960, Wright went to the Eugène Gibez clinic in Paris for a periodic check-up of his amoebic dysentery condition.
+He died in the clinic that night of sudden heart failure.
+He was 52.
 He was interred in Père Lachaise Cemetery.
-Wright's daughter Julia has claimed that her father was murdered.
+Wright's daughter Julia, and his close friend and fellow expatriate Ollie Harrington, were both suspicious of the circumstances of Wright's death and alleged that the author may have been murdered by the U.S. government.

 A number of Wright's works have been published posthumously.
 In addition, some of Wright's more shocking passages dealing with race, sex, and politics were cut or omitted before original publication of works during his lifetime.
 In 1991, unexpurgated versions of Native Son, Black Boy, and his other works were published.
 In addition, in 1994, his novella Rite of Passage was published for the first time.

 In the last years of his life, Wright had become enamored of the Japanese poetic form haiku and wrote more than 4,000 such short poems.
 In 1998 a book was published (Haiku: This Other World) with 817 of his own favorite haiku.
 Many of these haiku have an uplifting quality even as they deal with coming to terms with loneliness, death, and the forces of nature.

 A collection of Wright's travel writings was published by the University Press of Mississippi in 2001.
 At his death, Wright left an unfinished book, A Father's Law, dealing with a black policeman and the son he suspects of murder.
 His daughter Julia Wright published A Father's Law in January 2008.
 An omnibus edition containing Wright's political works was published under the title Three Books from Exile: Black Power; The Color Curtain; and White Man, Listen!